-Conclusion
+8 Conclusion

-In the present paper, linear antagonistic differential game with fixed terminal time, geometric constraints on players' controls and continuous quasiconvex terminal payoff function depending on two components of the phase vector is considered.
-A level sweeping property of a quasiconvex function is defined.
+In this chapter, a linear antagonistic differential game with fixed terminal time, geometric constraints on the players' controls, and continuous quasi-convex terminal payoff function depending on two components of the phase vector is considered.
+A level sweeping property of a quasi-convex function is defined.
 This property consists of the condition that any non-empty smaller level set completely sweeps any larger one.
-The term "complete sweeping" is based on the concept of geometric difference (Minkowski difference) and is known in the convex analysis and in the differential game theory.
-It is proved that in the game class considered, the level sweeping property is inherited by the value function.
-That is, if the payoff function possesses the level sweeping property, then the same property is true to the contraction of the value function to any time instant from the game interval.
-It is shown (by a counterexample) that, this holds only when the payoff function depends on at most two components of the phase vector.
+The term "complete sweeping" is based on the concept of geometric difference (Minkowski difference) and is known in convex analysis and in differential game theory.
+It is proved that, in the game class considered, the level sweeping property is inherited by the value function.
+That is, if the payoff function possesses the level sweeping property, then the same property is true for the constriction of the value function to any time instant from the game interval.
+It is shown (by a counterexample) that this holds only when the payoff function depends on at most two components of the phase vector.